larina3315/personal-stuff/videogame-modlists/rimworld.md

 - Cash Register
 - Gastronomy

+(+ Hospitality - Spa if Dubs Bad Hygiene is used)

 ## RimCuisine
 - RimCuisine 2 Core
 - RimCuisine 2 - Smokes and Shrooms Expansion
 - RimCuisine 2 - Bottling and Booze Expansion
 - RimCuisine 2 - Meals and Munchies Expansion

 ## Entire Vanilla Expanded Collection (VE)
+- Try to ignore the race/storyteller/faction mods, they are GIGANTIC
 ## OwlChemist mods (According to taste)
+- Really, you probably only need 5 mods max, esp. avoid the Simple Chains series if you're new or want an easy game

 ## Extras
 - Map Reroll